-Of course, the conflation of reel and real identities is not uncommon in star discourse, and helps to “sell” a star when there’s some cohesion between their screen image and star persona.
-In Lombard’s case, the “screwy” persona that appears on screen was thought to be an extension of her real-life persona.
+Hollywood deliberately blurred the line between a star’s reel and “real” identities.
+After all, it’s easier to “sell” a star when there’s some cohesion between their screen image and star persona.
+In Lombard’s case, her “screwy” persona was thought to be an extension of her off-screen self.
 Take, for example, the evocative article “The Utterly Balmy Home Life of Carole Lombard.”
 Columnist Harry Lang paints a detailed portrait of Lombard as a kooky, energetic, and eccentric woman who answers her phone with different accents, throws wild house parties, and keeps a menage of unusual pets.
 Summing up his experience at Lombard’s house, he writes:

 Does all this sound absolutely batty?
 Screwy?
 Insane?
 Balmy?—okay, then, make the most of it.
 I simply can’t help it.
 I’m going to tell you about Carole Lombard’s home life, and that’s all there is to it.
 You can take it or leave it.
 All I’ve got to say is this—when it comes to the business of getting the most downright, sheer fun out of this usually drab business of living, then I had all prizes unreservedly to Carole Lombard.

 Similarly, columnist Gladys Hall once described that Lombard allegedly arrived at her studio bungalow by “executing a few spirals and curves and a leap upon her scooter-bike…” (Hall 1938, pg.
 35).
-Such characterizations propose that Lombard’s screwball comedy persona was “authentic,” and that characters like Hazel Flagg, Irene Bullock, or Lily Garland were simply variations of her “real” self.
+Such characterizations propose that Lombard’s screwball comedy persona was “authentic,” and that characters like Hazel Flagg, Irene Bullock, or Lily Garland were simply variations of Lombard the person.
 In tone, they also verify the sentiment in Crowther’s review: Lombard’s boisterous off-screen personality represented an altogether unorthodox version of modern femininity.
 The alleged verisimilitude between her star and screen images also grounds her physical comedy – a recurring performative trait in virtually all of her screwball films – in her off-screen persona.
-In terms of the gender politics of Nothing Sacred, these journalistic descriptions of Lombard’s kinetic energy validate Hazel’s “unruly” behavior as being “true” to Lombard’s nature.
+In terms of the gender politics of Nothing Sacred, these descriptions validate Hazel’s “unruly” behavior as being “true” to Lombard’s nature.